Stability of the Greedy Algorithm on the Circle: The process viewed from the server

-\begin{proposition} Starting from a proper state $\U$, $\PP^{\,\U}$-a.s.\ the process $(\U_t)_{t \geqslant 0}$ remains in proper states for every $t>0$. \end{proposition} \begin{proof} When moving or serving, the value of $u$ is maximal on the shortest arc between $\S$ and $\C$, $u$ evolves according to~(\ref{eq:potential}), and $\S$ moves towards $\C$ along this shortest arc.
-When the system is idle, $u\equiv 0$.
-Finally, at departure times, $u$ is updated by increasing its value to $0$ on an arc centered at $\S$ and ending at $\C$.
-All these changes in $\U$ preserve the condition of being a proper state. \end{proof}
+\begin{proposition} Starting from a proper state $\U$, $\PP^{\,\U}$-a.s.\ the process $(\U_t)_{t \geqslant 0}$ remains in proper states for every $t>0$. \end{proposition} \begin{proof} When the system is idle, $\U$ is a proper state by definition.
+At departure times, according to~(\ref{eq:newcustomer})-(\ref{eq:explored}) the position of $\C$ changes and $u$ is updated by increasing its value to $0$ on an arc containing both the new and the old~$\C$.
+This transformation preserves the condition of~$\U$ being a proper state.
+When the system state is either moving or serving, $u$ evolves according to~(\ref{eq:potential}), that is, the subtraction of a constant, which also preserves the proper state condition. \end{proof}

 \begin{remark*} Although $\mathscr{C}_t$ is not determined by $(\S_t,\C_t)$, we have that $\mathscr{C}_t=\clock$ if and only if $\C_t=\clock$, and it is thus sufficient to consider the process $(\U_t)_{t \geqslant 0}$ in the study of positive recurrence, defined on page~\pageref{text:recurrent}.
 This is the approach used henceforth. \end{remark*}